User Guide

 Backup

-PgManage allows you to create backups for a database or the whole server.
-The database backups can be custom, .tar, plain, or directory.
+PgManage allows you to create backups for a database, a table or the whole server.
+Database backups can be made incustom, .tar, plain, or directory formats.
 The only format supported for server backups is plain.

-To create a backup, right-click on the server object or a database object on the DB entity tree.
+To create a backup, right-click on the server, database or a table node of the DB entity tree.
 Then, select Backup Server or Backup respectively.
 This will open the following tab:

 Image of the backup dialog and the Job section